deennoo/ESP8266-ws2812b/README.md

 This sketch goal is :

-Drive a WS2812B led strip true an ESP8266 chip
+Drive a WS2812B led strip true an ESP8266 chip and make it compatible with Milight protocole

-Actually work on a wemos mini d1, creat a html server who can change led strip color
+Actually work on a wemos mini d1, and 15 pixel led strip

+This creat a html server who can change led strip color

 to acces  : http://ip shown on ide serial monitor